CPTC Team Competes at Cyber Defense Competition

 The three-day competition (March 22-24) essentially locked the group into a room on the campus of Highline Community College where they were given a business scenario and had to defend their organization from an array of attacks.
 CPTC was one of 14 colleges participating in the regional competition, which primarily included large four-year colleges and universities.
 The team finished 10th overall.

-“Team preparedness was higher than ever this year,” CPTC CNISS instructor Jay Lanphier said.
+“Team preparedness was higher than ever this year,” CPTC NOSS (formerly known as CNISS) instructor Jay Lanphier said.
 “With a short amount of time to prepare – especially given this year’s weather conditions and setbacks last month – our team did an amazing job.”

 A preliminary competition featuring 32 teams had been scheduled for early February to qualify teams for the PRCCDC, but the snow pushed it back several weeks and left a shorter window to prepare for the main event.
 However, the competitions of the past month only marked the culmination of a full year of planning.

 Immediately following the competition each year – this was the fifth year CPTC participated – Lanphier shifts the focus to the next year’s squad.
 Students are chosen based on their skillsets, commitment, and ability to work well with the rest of the team.